The Committee meets once a month, and is the linchpin of the Group’s management structure.

 Chief Executive Officer, Service Operations Worldwide

-Since September 2015, Satya-Christophe has been Chief Executive Officer Sodexo Service Operations Worldwide.
-He has also been a member of the Group Executive Committee since January 2014.
+Satya-Christophe has been Chief Executive Officer of Service Operations Worldwide since September 2015, and a member of the Group Executive Committee since January 2014.

-Service Operations regroups all communities of Sodexo experts that support our teams at our clients premises, such as; Culinary experts, Chefs, dieticians, cleaning technicians, HVAC engineers, electricians etc., as they all are key members of Service Operations as well as the Supply Chain, IS&T and Safety experts, all under one single umbrella.
-Working together on a global scale, Service Operations
+Service Operations regroups all communities of Sodexo experts that support our teams at our clients premises, such as culinary experts, chefs, dieticians, cleaning technicians, HVAC engineers, electricians, etc., as well as Sodexo’s Supply Chain, IS&T and Health & Safety teams.
+Service Operations leverages Sodexo’s global scale and know-how to deliver a high standard of service, creating more value for our clients while enhancing a Quality of Life experience for those we serve.

-Satya-Christophe joined Sodexo Pass International in 1998 and in 1999, became Chief Financial Officer of Sodexo Pass for Western Europe.
-In 2002 he was appointed General Manager of Sodexo Pass Romania.
-Then, in 2006 he was promoted to General Manager Central & Eastern Europe for Sodexo Pass International, overseeing Benefits & Rewards operations in Germany, Austria, Hungary, Poland, the Czech and Slovak Republics, Romania and Bulgaria.
+Satya-Christophe joined Sodexo Pass International in 1998, and became Chief Financial Officer of Sodexo Pass for Western Europe in 1999.
+In 2002, he was appointed General Manager of Sodexo Pass Romania.
+Then, in 2006 he was promoted to General Manager, Central & Eastern Europe for Sodexo Pass International, overseeing Benefits & Rewards operations in Austria, Bulgaria, the Czech Slovak Republic, Germany, Hungary, Poland, Romania and Slovakia.

-In 2007 he was appointed Chief Executive Officer South America, On-site Services.
-Under his tenancy revenues increased fourfold in 4 years and he led the acquisition and integration of Puras in Brazil, where he was serving as acting CEO from 2011 until 2013.
+In 2007, he was appointed Chief Executive Officer, South America for On-site Services.
+Under his tenancy, revenues increased more than threefold in 6 years and he led the acquisition and integration of Puras in Brazil, where he served as acting CEO from 2011 to 2013.

-Satya-Christophe is French and speaks English, Spanish and Portuguese beside French.
+Satya-Christophe is French and speaks English, Spanish and Portuguese.

 Sylvia Metayer has been CEO Corporate Services worldwide and a member of the Group’s Executive Committee since 2015.

-Sylvia first joined Sodexo in 2006 as Group Financial Controller, designing and implementing tools, processes and systems, based on International Financial Reporting Standards [IFRS], for financial consolidation and management reporting.
-She was later appointed CFO for Sodexo’s On-Site Services operations in Europe, taking an active part in the preparation of large, complex tenders.
+Sylvia first joined Sodexo in 2006 as Group Financial Controller and was later appointed CFO for Sodexo’s On-Site Services operations in Europe, taking an active part in the preparation of large, complex tenders.

-In her current role as CEO of Sodexo’s Corporate Services segment, Sylvia heads up a global team of 120,000 employees, whose mission is to improve the quality of life of people working in a corporate environment, in 60 countries.
+In her current role as CEO of Sodexo’s Corporate Services segment, Sylvia heads up 120,000 employees, whose mission is to improve the quality of life of in 60 countries – their mission is to make every day a better day for the 20+million adults at work we serve in our client sites.

-Sylvia began her professional career as an auditor in the Paris office of Arthur Andersen before going on to hold key financial positions with Danone, Mattel and Vivendi.
+Sylvia began her professional career as an auditor in the Paris office of Arthur Andersen before going on to hold key financial positions in leading international groups.
 Before joining Sodexo, Sylvia was Chief Operating Officer at Houghton Mifflin, a Boston-based educational publisher.

-Sylvia is a trustee of the Quebec Labrador Foundation, a member of the European Professional Women’s Network and of HEC au Féminin, and serves on the Research Orientation Committee at HEC.
-She is also a former Board Member of the New England Franco American Chamber of Commerce.
+Sylvia is a trustee of the Quebec Labrador Foundation, a non-Executive Director of Page group plc, and serves on the Research Orientation Committee at HEC Business School.
 Within Sodexo, Sylvia is a founding member of SWIFT, the Group’s women network, and is a sponsor of PRIDE, Sodexo’s LGBT network.
-In 2016, she was one of the “Top 100 Women to Watch” in the Cranfield University/KPMG Female FTSE Board Report.

 Sylvia holds a business degree from the French Ecole des Hautes Études Commerciales (HEC).
 She’s also a graduate of Queen’s University, Canada and of the University of Ottawa, Canada.